 - Plan your shipping options — Get shipping quotes in advance of your sales to give buyers a range of delivery options to choose from, and consider offering free shipping on high-value items.

-With these easy tips, you’ll be selling off those unwanted gifts to those for whom they’re more suited.
+With these easy tips, you’ll be selling off those unwanted gifts to those who really want them.